MicrosoftDocs/windows-powershell-docs/docset/windows/storage/get-physicalextent.md

 ### -PhysicalDisk
 Specifies physical disk.
-To obtain a **PhysicalDisk** obje3t, use the Get-PhysicalDisk cmdlet.
+To obtain a **PhysicalDisk** object, use the Get-PhysicalDisk cmdlet.

 ```yaml
 Type: CimInstance